College Hall, Suite 108

 Office: College Hall, Suite 100

-Additional Info: Cheryl advises all students who are new to the Honors College in their first semester to discuss Honors requirements and benefits during their initial advising session.
+About Cheryl: Cheryl advises all students who are new to the Honors College in their first semester to discuss Honors requirements and benefits during their initial advising session.
 She also meets with students during their second year in Honors to discuss progress and how the program is going for each student.
+Cheryl received her BS in Real Estate from UTA.

 Student Development Specialist II